sekika/kaidoku/docs/play.md

     kaidoku-{{ site.version }}> 299

-The ascii image of the board is shown and the image file shown in the html file is update as follows.
+The ascii image of the board is shown and the image file shown in the html file updates automatically as follows.

 ![]({{'/img/2-1-1.jpg' | relative_url}})